 No. Each participating school or institution is eligible to receive only one award, being the highest-level award for which it qualifies under the Competition rules.

-Math subject teachers are recognised through institutional awards, subject to compliance with Competition requirements.
+Math subject teachers are recognised through school awards, subject to compliance with the terms and conditions of the competition.

-Yes.
-Schools will receive student performance and analytical reports through the official platform after the competition.
+Schools will receive student performance and analytical reports through the I am Samarth app after the competition.

-Yes.
-A student may submit the test and exit at any time before the scheduled end.
+A student may submit the test and exit at any time before the scheduled duration of the test.
 Once the test is submitted, it cannot be resumed or reattempted.

-The Competition may use automated monitoring and system checks to ensure fair play and rule compliance.
+The competition uses automated monitoring and system checks to ensure fair play and rule compliance.

-The Organiser shall not be responsible for interruptions caused by internet connectivity problems, power failures, device malfunctions, or other technical disruptions.
+The organiser shall not be responsible for interruptions caused by internet connectivity problems, power failures, device malfunctions, or other technical disruptions at students end.

 The following are strictly prohibited during the test: